-This week’s reader question is about purchasing peace of mind.
+This week’s reader question is about buying peace of mind:

-We purchased a 1500 Dodge Ram 4-wheel drive a year ago this December and want to know if it is worth buying an extended warranty.
+We purchased a … Ram 1500 four-wheel-drive a year ago this December and want to know if it is worth buying an extended warranty.
 We currently have a little over 10,000 miles on it.

 Extended warranties, also known as service contracts, are pushed heavily by car dealers, with good reason: They make a lot of money on them.

 But these contracts also provide some assurance that if some gigantic repair rears its ugly head, your savings will remain intact.

 To buy or not to buy?
 Start by recognizing that these contracts aren’t typically money well-spent.
 According to a 2014 Consumer Reports article:

 A recent Consumer Reports survey found that 55 percent of owners who purchased an extended warranty hadn’t used it for repairs during the lifetime of the policy, even though the median price paid for the coverage was just over $1,200.
 And, on average, those who did use it spent hundreds more for the coverage than they saved in repair costs.

 Another finding from the same survey: “Less than 30 percent of all respondents who purchased an extended warranty said they would definitely do so again.”